Business Valuations for Litigation and Divorce

 Earnings-based valuation is the most common approach for profitable trading businesses, including private limited companies, LLPs and sole traders.
 The method involves two steps: establishing maintainable earnings (the level of earnings the business can sustain into the future, adjusted for one-off items) and applying an appropriate multiple.
 For SMEs, price/earnings multiples typically range from 3x to 8x, though the appropriate figure depends heavily on the individual circumstances of the business and the purpose of the valuation.

 Normalising earnings is a critical step.
-This means stripping out one-off items (a large legal settlement, a one-time contract), adjusting for excessive or below-market director remuneration, removing the effect of related-party transactions at off-market values, and accounting for any personal expenditure run through the business.
+Normalising means four things.
+We strip out one-off items such as a large legal settlement or a one-time contract.
+We adjust excessive or below-market director remuneration to a market rate.
+We remove related-party transactions priced off-market.
+And we account for personal expenditure run through the business.
 Some valuers work from earnings before interest, taxes, depreciation and amortisation (EBITDA), while others prefer pre-tax profits or free cash flow, depending on the type of business and capital structure.
 The aim is to arrive at a figure that represents the true underlying profitability available to a hypothetical purchaser.

 Worked example: A graphic design agency reports average pre-tax profits of £180,000 over three years.
 The sole director draws a salary of £120,000, but a replacement managing director would cost £75,000.
 After adjusting the salary upward by £45,000, maintainable earnings become £225,000.
 Applying a multiple of 4x (reflecting the business's size, client concentration and sector risk) gives an enterprise value of £900,000.
 Deducting net debt of £60,000 produces an equity value of £840,000.